 Farey Settlers in Australia in the 19th Century

 - James Farey, aged 20, who arrived in South Australia in 1853 aboard the ship "Shackamaxon"

 Emigration to New Zealand followed in the footsteps of the European explorers, such as Captain Cook (1769-70): first came sealers, whalers, missionaries, and traders.
 By 1838, the British New Zealand Company had begun buying land from the Maori tribes, and selling it to settlers, and, after the Treaty of Waitangi in 1840, many British families set out on the arduous six month journey from Britain to Aotearoa to start a new life.
 Early immigrants include:

 Farey Settlers in New Zealand in the 19th Century

-- Jacob Farey, who arrived in Auckland, New Zealand aboard the ship "Lord William Bentinck" in 1851
+- Mr. Jacob Farey, British settler travelling from Plymouth aboard the ship "Lord William Bentinck" arriving in Auckland, New Zealand on 11th December 1851